As you exit Budapest Airport you will see Fő Taxi, the officially licensed taxi firm in partnership with Budapest Airport, in front of you.

 Once you are inside a taxi:

-Below are actually timed recordings of taxi journeys I have taken in Hungary during 2017.
-They document journeys that a local Hungarian and/or tourist might take during their own stay in Hungary; journeys that you might also take.
+Below are actually timed recordings of taxi journeys I, and Hungarian friends, have taken in Hungary during the last few months.
+They document journeys that a local Hungarian and/or tourist, as well as yourself, might take during their/your own stay in Hungary.

 I always tip around 10%.
 I find it easier to just add 150 to the fare or round the fare up to the nearest thousand.
 Examples: Fare 1,350 HUF - I give 1,500 HUF.
 Fare 1,800 HUF - I give 2,000 HUF.